An introduction to the history of graphic design

 Visual communication is the image that appeals to the human sense when it reaches the brain through the eye.
 It allows the viewer to interpret and response emotionally or physiologically.

 Based on the definition from Webster dictionary, graphic design is the art or profession of using design elements (as typography and images) to convey information or create an effect.
 It is also a product of this art.
-We can say that it is visually communicating an idea, thought, message or meaning, to create, inspire, teach, persuade, inform, entertain, enhance or even change.
+We can say that it is visually communicating an idea, thought, message, or meaning, to create, inspire, teach, persuade, inform, entertain, enhance, or even change.

-Although the term was not coined until 1922, by book designer William Addison Dwiggins, the history of conveying messages by images and typography goes back a long way in time.
+Although the term was not coined until 1922 by book designer William Addison Dwiggins, the history of conveying messages by images and typography goes back a long way in time.

 Early examples of graphic design – Petroglyphs and Pictograms

 The history of graphic design can easily begin from the cave paintings.
-Back then, the prehistoric humans were marking their daily lives or the things that they valued, as paintings on the walls of the caves that they were living in.
-Whether for decoration, keeping track of time, preserving hard-won knowledge, conveying experiences or for religious purposes, the manifestation of human culture can be traced back to 30.000BC to the Chauvet Cave, in the south of France.
-In other continents and from different time periods, we can find many other rock or cave paintings which are apt testaments to the very long history of graphic design, a history that is shared amongst humanity.
+Back then, prehistoric humans marked their daily lives or the things that they valued as paintings on the walls of the caves in which they lived.
+Whether for decoration, keeping track of time, preserving hard-won knowledge, conveying experiences, or for religious purposes, the manifestation of human culture can be traced back to 30,000 BC in the Chauvet Cave in the south of France.
+In other continents and from different time periods, we can find many other rock or cave paintings which are apt testaments to the very long history of graphic design, a history shared amongst humanity.

 Lions Painting, Chauvet Cave (museum replica)